Android-Piepaint/android-astro/src/content/posts/renegade-an-aloha-parody-of-renegade.md

 I can see we're getting late </br>
 The way you, the way you, the way you look tonight </br>
 And I could lose a year of sleep </br>
-The way you, the way you, the way you look tonight ———— </br>
+The way you, the way you, the way you look tonight... </br>

 # Post chorus